iamkira420/infosec-journal/troubleshooting/spotify-liked-songs.md

 4. Repeat for each tag until the playlist is cleared.

 **⚠️ Tip:**
 Start with the tags that have **more songs** first.
 As you reduce your Liked Songs count, Spotify **removes those tag filters**, so clearing the bigger batches early helps avoid issues later.
-Once the tags disappear (usually around 250 songs or fewer), you may need to delete songs manually or in smaller chunks using `Shift + Click`.
+Once the tags disappear, you may need to delete songs manually or in smaller chunks using `Shift + Click`.

 ## Final Thoughts
 Sometimes the best solutions aren’t about brute force, but about *filtering smarter*.
 Feels good to troubleshoot and outsmart even small tech annoyances like this.